RupeshRokade16/apartment-amigo/README.md

 ## License

-This project is licensed under the [Your License Name] - see the [LICENSE.md](LICENSE.md) file for details.
+This project is created only for educational purposes

 Thank you for choosing Apartment Amigo!
 We hope it enhances your household management experience.